-MESSAGE FROM THE CHAIR:
+MESSAGE FROM THE EXECUTIVE DIRECTOR:

 SCLC/WOMEN’S ORGANIZATIONAL MOVEMENT FOR EQUALITY NOW, INC. offers intergenerational programs designed to empower women, girls, and families as they relate to human rights, social action, economic self sufficiency, reduction of health disparities and leadership to build strong families and communities.

 SCLC/WOMEN’S ORGANIZATIONAL MOVEMENT FOR EQUALITY NOW, INC. remains active in our community all year round with a variety of programs and activites.
 These activities range from history presentations, life skills trainings for young ladies and women of all ages, addressing important concerns within our community – both locally and worldwide, recognizing the leaders in our community who strive for these values and more.

 Dr. Evelyn G. Lowery was born in Wichita, Kansas on February 16, 1925, and was the daughter of activists Rev. Dr. Harry and Evelyn Gibson.
 They provided her with the inspiration that became the foundation for a lifetime of involvement in human rights at both the national and international levels.
 Her father served as president of the Memphis chapter of the NAACP and her mother was involved in community organizations.
 She attended Clark College and Youngstown University.
 She married Rev. Joseph Lowery in 1950.
 He was the President Emeritus of the Southern Christian Leadership Conference (SCLC) and worked alongside Dr. Martin Luther King, Jr. during the American Civil Rights Movement.
 She also marched in the historic Selma to Montgomery March in 1965, and established an annual Civil Rights bus tour to commemorate “Bloody Sunday”.